Bedrock-OSS/regolith/docs/_pages/docs/filters/custom-filters.md

 ## Filter Data

 The accepted flow for Regolith is to store configuration scripts and configs inside of the `data` folder.
 This folder has special support that makes it easy to access during compilation.
-Read more about the data folder here.
-TODO.
+Read more about the data folder [here](/regolith/docs/data-folder).

 ## Running Custom Filter